 All Africa Regional, video-conference hearings, 4-9 Aug 2020

 The 2020 FDI Moot All Africa Regional will be held 4-9 August as a virtual round, judged by renowned international arbitrators.
-The video conference hearing times for the All Africa Regional will be in June.
+The video conference hearing times for the All Africa Regional will be announced in June.

 has sponsored (2017, 2019-21) a USD1500 annual prize for the winner of the All Africa Regional.
 This multi-year sponsorship now gives us a solid foundation from which to seek additional support to give international opportunities to promising young lawyers in Africa.